ServiceStack/ServiceStack.Examples/src/RestFiles/RestFiles/README.md

 The live demo is hosted on Linux (Cent OS) / Nginx using [MONO](http://www.mono-project.com)

-*Not affiliated with GitHub, which is a trademark of GitHub Inc
+*Not affiliated with GitHub, which is a trademark of GitHub Inc.